Command Line

 meteor generate

-Important to note: By default, the generator will use JavaScript but if it detects that you have a
+Important to note: By default, the generator will generate JavaScript code.
+If you have a

 tsconfig.json

-file in your project, it will use TypeScript instead.
+file in your project, it will generate TypeScript code instead.

 meteor generate customer